r0hkx/mcsr-things/README.md

 # mcsr-things
-random things i use in mcsr
+mcsr things i've used or made